 What do I do about my beard growing sideways under my chin?

 Letting the fore beard grow longer also makes it less noticeable by hiding any unruly hairs beneath it.
-The weight of the beard will also help straighten things out.

 Getting to grips with how your beard likes to grow is an important aspect of the journey.
-A common problem is men getting fed up within the awkward phase and trimming prematurely.
+A common problem is men getting fed up with the awkward phase and trimming prematurely.
 They don’t get a chance to see where their beard goes from there.